 Serato DJ Pro

 Serato is a powerhouse piece of software developed in New Zealand.
 With an extensive history in audio software, they helped give birth to the modern digital DJ era with their innovative products.
-A Serato DJ controller is a common sight in many aspiring DJs lineup of gear.
+A Serato DJ controller is a common sight in many aspiring DJs’ lineup of gear.

-It also offers good choices in customising your interface.
+It also offers good choices in customizing your interface.
 Both vertical and horizontal waveform display options are available.
-Speaking of waveforms they’re displayed in colour.
-This allows you to see the bass, mids and treble giving you more information to perfect your mixes.
+Speaking of waveforms they’re displayed in color.
+This allows you to see the bass, mids, and treble giving you more information to perfect your mixes.

 The clean interface plays well into the library management with the ability to alter ID3 tags within the program.
 You can also use your existing iTunes playlists.
 It offers smart crates as well which is a clever little feature to group your music based on your parameters like BPM.

 It’s also packed with all the features a modern DJ needs.
 It offers excellent music analysis and comes with a heap of FX’s with the option of extra add-on packs to expand this further.
 Full looping functionality is also available.

-They also offer a clever beatjump function which allows you to jump through parts of the current track without skipping a beat.
-In software, recording is also available so you don’t need another piece of software to record your mixes either.
+They also offer a clever beat jump function that allows you to jump through parts of the current track without skipping a beat.
+In software recording is also available so you don’t need another piece of software to record your mixes either.